 Developers should always implement proper controls on the ability to access or change specific object properties.
-Rather than return a general data structure with every property-which often happens with generic methods, such as to_json() and to_string()-programmers should be very specific in what information they return.
+Rather than return a general data structure with every property-which often happens with generic methods, such as to\json() and to\string()-programmers should be very specific in what information they return.
 As an extra measure of security, applications should implement schema-based response validation that enforces security controls on all data returned by API methods.
 Access should follow least privilege principles, only allowing access if absolutely necessary.

-Fortify SAST helps to prevent both excessive data exposure and mass assignment through data flow analysis.
+OpenText Static Application Security Testing helps to prevent both excessive data exposure and mass assignment through data flow analysis.
 The system will highlight many sources of private data, such as those based on variables names or particular API calls, and identify objects that allow mass assignment.
-Fortify users may define sources of their own as well, tracking data through the program, and if it ends up in an inappropriate place, alerting the developer or operator of the risk.
+Users may define sources of their own as well, tracking data through the program, and if it ends up in an inappropriate place, alerting the developer or operator of the risk.